catamaran solar rebuild, blue water cruiser

 ...the engines get a facelift, massive surprise with saildrives and diaphragm seals, the saloon windows get reseated, warning on lifting points...

-...we found cracking in a number of tubes, several sensors with broken pins, and even blade crimps that had corroded.
+...we found cracking in a number of rubber tubes, several sensors nearing their life, and even blade crimps that had signs of corrosion.

 Read more...